stabilityprotocol/stability/docs/VALIDATOR-CONNECTION-HANDLING.md

 A validator that was removed from active validators list should submit a `pallet_validator_set::Call::add_validator_again` (unsigned extrinsic) to be included in the list again.
 This change won't reflect until two epochs after the extrinsic was emitted.

 Note: For those running validators, there is no action needed in order to recover a validator from being offline since there exists an offline worker that would emit the needed extrinsic.

+## Approving new validators

+Within time the approved validators may change, since new entities could onboard the Proof of Reputation system.
+For new validators to onboard there is a established process that must be followed.

+1. The validator must be approved by the [council](./COUNCIL.md) through the `pallet_validator_set::Call::approve_validator` extrinsic.
+2. The validator must send a `pallet_validator_set::Call::add_validator_again`.
+No needed action from validator's admin since there's a offchain worker for this purpose.
+3. The validator must publish their pubkeys, both from aura (`ecdsa`) and grandpa (`ed25519`).No needed action from validator's admin since there's a offchain worker for this purpose.